rwieruch/nextjs-firebase-authentication/README.md

 ### Admin Account

-If you want to have an account with Firebase admin claims, create this Firebase account first via UI, then set the user account's `uid` in _.env_ with `FIREBASE_ADMIN_UID`, and restart your sercer.
+If you want to have an account with Firebase admin claims, create this Firebase account first via UI, then set the user account's `uid` in _.env_ with `FIREBASE_ADMIN_UID`, and restart your server.

 ### Stripe CLI for Webhook in Development Mode